dobrino/START_Hack/README.md

 # WARNING: the last command will reboot your PC and close all running apps
 ```

+## AI Training
+TODO: add details about training the model

 ## Build + Run

 ```sh